gnss-sdr/gnss-sdr/src/utils/rinex-tools/README.md

 ### Building

 Requirements:
- * [GPSTK](https://github.com/SGL-UT/GPSTk): The GPS Toolkit.
-If not found in your system, the latest version will be downloaded, built and linked for you at building time.
  * [Armadillo](http://arma.sourceforge.net/): A C++ library for linear algebra and scientific computing.
 This program requires version 9.800 or higher.
 If your installed Armadillo version is older, see below.
+ * [Gflags](https://github.com/gflags/gflags): A C++ library that implements command-line flags processing.
+If not found in your system, the latest version will be downloaded, built and linked for you at building time.
+ * [GPSTK](https://github.com/SGL-UT/GPSTk): The GPS Toolkit, used for RINEX files reading.
+If not found in your system, the latest version will be downloaded, built and linked for you at building time.
+ * [Matio](https://github.com/tbeu/matio): A MATLAB MAT File I/O Library, version >= 1.5.3.
+If it is not found, or an older version is found, CMake will download, build and link a recent version for you at building time.

 This program is built along with GNSS-SDR if the options `ENABLE_UNIT_TESTING_EXTRA` or `ENABLE_SYSTEM_TESTING_EXTRA` are set to `ON` when calling CMake: